ARC provided by the publisher—Orbit—in exchange for an honest review.

 “The clan was not just people and jade and money.
 It was an idea, a legacy that connected the pats with the present and the future.
 The family’s strength was a promise.”

-Every character’s actions always had weight and comprehensible motivation behind them.
+Every character’s actions in Jade War always have weight and comprehensible motivation behind them.
 Lee has created an exceptionally well-written cast of characters that’s so bloody compelling, complex, tangibly realistic, and easy to get attached to.
 There wasn’t a single moment where the characters felt like they behaved outside of their personalities, and the internal conflicts they had were all valid and empathizing.
 These are the kind of things that, in my opinion, separate the good and the great SFF authors from each other and Lee definitely belongs in the latter group.
 I also need to mention that within the cast of characters, the female characters—Shae and Wen—of this series were hands down some of the best female characters I’ve ever read in fantasy.